fedemengo/algorithms-and-data-structures/data-structures/heap/README.md

 - `pop` - O(log N)
 - `merge` - 0(log N)

+## Leftist Heap

+Similar to the leftist heap but instead of rebalancing the structure on every merge operation (used both for pushin and popping), rotate `left` and `right` subtree for each node in the merge path.

+A function passed to the constructor is used to determine the relative order of the element.

+All operations are based on `merge`.
+When pushing, merge the new node with the heap, when popping, merge the root's left tree with the root's right tree.

+### Operations

+- `push` - O(log N)
+- `top` - O(1)
+- `pop` - O(log N)
+- `merge` - 0(log N)

 ## Priority Queue

 Implementation based on binary heap.
 It exposes the `update_key` method